-[] R1.3.2 The platform SHALL be able to configure security capabilities, whether already deployed or newly instantiated.
-All use cases.
-R1.3.3 The platform SHALL provide a variety of SecaaS packages on the Catalogue.
-Technical Questionnaire: question 9 and 11.
-All use cases.
-R1.3.4 The security capabilities SHALL provide the maximum feasible set of the expected (open) connectors so as to be handled similarly in the catalogue and interact in a similar manner with the orchestration tools.
-Description of Action.
-R1.3.5 The security capabilities SHALL provide the privacy specifications that are shown to infrastructure administrators that ultimately deploy such services.
-Description of Action.
-R1.3.6 The security capabilities SHALL implement the expected (open) Element Management System (EMS) hooks so to be configured by the platform.
-Description of Action.
-R1.3.7 The security capabilities SHALL be uploaded to the catalogue as a pre-packaged bundle containing its basic dependencies.
-Any external dependency SHALL be provided before its uploading to the Catalogue.
-Description of Action.
+Req.
+ID Requirement description Origin of requirement accordingly configured or setup before uploading packages to the Catalogue.
 R1.3.8 The security capabilities SHOULD be available in source form and publicly shared so as to allow reusing by others as well as logic auditing.
 Description of Action.
+AB feedback #4.
 R1.3.9 The platform SHOULD be able to monitor the deployed security capabilities and expose such data through programming interfaces for other internal components.
 Technical Questionnaire: question 5.
 R1.3.10 The platform SHALL be able to deploy security capabilities from the Catalogue to operate with a copy of network data (off-the-path traffic).
 Technical Questionnaire: question 14.
 R1.3.11 The platform MAY be able to deploy security capabilities from the Catalogue to operate with online network data (on-the-path traffic).
 Technical Questionnaire: question 14.
 R1.3.12 The platform SHALL deploy in cloud/hosted and edge SecaaS delivery modes.
 Technical Questionnaire: question 7.
 R1.3.13 The platform SHOULD deploy in lightweight SecaaS delivery mode with minimal computational resources.
 Technical Questionnaire: question 7.
 Description of Action.
 R1.3.14 The platform SHALL be able to retrieve the basic status for the security capabilities instantiated or available (in the Catalogue).
 Description of Action.
+R1.3.15 The platform SHOULD be able to decide whether to reuse existing security capabilities or if new ones have to be instantiated, according to the received policy specifications.
+Description of Action.
+R1.3.16 The platform SHOULD be able to control network configuration (e.g., via SDN) to manage and configure the network for the SecaaS operations.
+Technical Questionnaire: question 7.
+All use cases.
+R1.3.17 The platform SHOULD have additional storage to include security rules, metrics, logs, or configurations Technical Questionnaire: question 30.
+All use cases.
+R1.3.18 The platform SHOULD provide streaming of resource utilization data for billing in the Dashboard All use cases.
+R1.3.19 The platform SHOULD deliver adaptive filtering and traffic control capabilities.
+End-user Questionnaire: question 28 and 34.
+Technical Questionnaire: question 9.
+All use cases.

-Document name: Deliverable 2.1.
-Requirements & High-Level Design - Interim Page: 24 of 82 Reference: 1.0 Dissemination: PU Version: 1.0 Status: Final
+Document name: ne: Deliverable 2.3.
+Requirements & High-Level Design - Final Page: 23 of 91 23 of 91 Reference: 1.0 Dissemination: PU Version: 1.0 Status: Final